EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/about-quick-start.rst

 * **Download and flash** the Image into an MicroSD card
 * **Connect the SSD** to the USB port and the Ethernet Cable
 * Power on the device
-* Wait till the installation script finish all tasks
+* Wait till the installation script finishes all tasks
 * Boot up, enable and run the Ethereum software

 .. _Dappnode: https://dappnode.io/